wooorm/html-link-types/readme.md

 ## API

-This package exports the following identifiers: `htmlLinkTypes`.
+This package exports the identifier `htmlLinkTypes`.
 There is no default export.

 ### `htmlLinkTypes`